Concordium/concordium-governance-committee-voting/coordinator-tool/README.md

 - `--candidate` (repeated) is a URL to a candidate.
 The order here matters, since that will be the order of selections in the election.
 The link should be to the candidate metadata.
 The hash of the metadata will be embedded in the contract.
+- `--base-url` the URL where the election server is accessible, e.g., https://gcvoting.testnet.concordium.com

 The tool generates three things
 - An election manifest which is output to the location specified by `--manifest-out`